ApprenticeAI/frapy/docs/topics/settings.rst

 Default: ``False``

-By default, when Scrapy tries to import spider classes from :setting:`SPIDER_MODULES`, it will fail loudly if there is any ``ImportError`` exception.
+By default, when Frapy tries to import spider classes from :setting:`SPIDER_MODULES`, it will fail loudly if there is any ``ImportError`` exception.
 But you can choose to silence this exception and turn it into a simple warning by setting ``SPIDER_LOADER_WARN_ONLY = True``.